Codiad/Codiad/README.md

 For more information on the project please check out the **[check out the Wiki](https://github.com/Codiad/Codiad/wiki)** or **[the Codiad Website](http://www.codiad.com)**

 ## Todo
-issues: with PHP 7.2 introducing md_* function as php functions -> first todo: add a prefix to codiad functions (i.e.: function co_mb_chr() )
+issues: with PHP 7.2 introducing md_* function as php functions.

+-> first todo: add a prefix to codiad functions (i.e.: function co_mb_chr() )

 ## Unmaintained Status